About

 Lord Vishnu then came to Earth in the form of Narasimha – half human and half lion (neither a human or an animal).
 He came to the King at dusk (neither day or night) and met him at his doorstep (neither indoors or outdoors).
 He placed him on his lap (neither on land, in water or in air) and tore the king apart with his lion claws (neither a projectile or handheld weapon).
 The death of Hiranyakashyap signifies the victory of good over evil and the triumph of true devotion.

-Bridge India Holi Reception x Flex@Tide
+What: Bridge India Holi Reception x Tiffin Tree Express

-When: 5pm onwards, Thursday 26 February
+When: 6pm onwards, Thursday 26 February

 Tickets: Free for BI Members, £20 others | Book here